zero-west/algorithm/README.md

 # Algorithm
-This repo is for my Problem-Solving.
+This repo is for Problem-Solving.